zeozeozeo/trash/README.md

   {{ .Page.Metadata.bio | markdownify }}
   ```
 - `replace str "old" "new"`: Replace every occurence of `old` with `new` in string `str`
+- `contains "string" "substring"`: Check if a string contains a substring
+- `startsWith "string" "prefix"`: Check if a string contains a prefix
+- `endsWith "string" "suffix"`: Check if a string contains a suffix
+- `repeat "string" count`: Repeat the string `count` times
+- `toUpper "string"`: Make a string uppercase
+- `toLower "string"`: Make a string lowercase
+- `title "string"`: Make all words start with a capital letter

+  e.g. `title "hello world"` -> `"Hello World"`

+- `strip "string"`: Remove all leading and trailing whitespace in a string
+- `split "string" "sep"`: Slice `string` into all substrings separated by `sep`
+- `fields "string"`: Split `string` around each instance of one or more consecutive whitespace characters
+- `count "string" "substr"`: Return the number of non-overlapping instances of `substr` in `string`

 #### Conditionals